 Carryover:

-Maximum accrual or carryover of sick leave is one hundred twenty (120) hours per leave year.
+Eligible employees may carry over an unlimited number of unused sick leave hours from leave year to leave year.
+However, no employee shall be paid for unused sick leave upon termination.

 Change of Funding Source:

 An employee who is transferred, promoted, or demoted to another position funded by a different funding source shall not be eligible to transfer their accrued sick leave.